freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1210.1

 So if a bike is available, the variable will be `t`.
-You can assume that it will be `f` if it's not available.
-If you enter something that doesn't exist, it will be empty.
-Add an `if` statement that sends users to the `MAIN_MAIN` with the message `"That bike is not available."` when your variable is equal to `f` or is empty.
+It will be `f` if it's not available and empty if you enter something that doesn't exist.
+Add an `if` statement that sends users to the `MAIN_MAIN` with the message `"That bike is not available."` when your variable `== "f"` or is empty.
 Here's an example:

 ```sh
 if [[ CONDITION1 || CONDITION2 ]]